macgregor-thompson/ng-drag-to-reorder/README.md

 **E.g. - [`CSS Classes Demo`](http://htmlpreview.github.io/?https://github.com/mhthompson86/ng-drag-to-reorder/blob/master/demo/index.html)**
 If you have Elements 1-10.
 And you begin dragging Element 1.
 Element 1 will have the `dtr-dragging` and `dtr-transition` classes added to it.
 Let's say you drag Element 1 and are hovering over Element 5.
-Element 5 will have the `dtr-over` class and either the `dtr-dropping-above` class if the mouse is above the halfway point (offsetY) or `dtr-dropping-below` if below it.
+Element 5 will have the `dtr-over` class and either the `dtr-dropping-above` class if the mouse is above the halfway point of Element 5 or `dtr-dropping-below` if below it.
 If above it, the previous sibling above (Element 4) will have the `dtr-dropping-below` class added to it.
 If below the halfway point, the next sibling below (Element 6) will have the `dtr-dropping-above` class added to it.
 After you drop Element 1, the `dtr-dragging` class is removed immediately, followed by the `dtr-transition` class one second later or after the number of milliseconds passed in via the `dtr-transition-timeout` attribute (see **Options** below).
 This allows for more flexibility in how you want to style the elements during the drag and drop process.